Alsophila pometaria: Biology

 The larvae feed on a large variety of deciduous trees and shrubs, including Ulmus, Fraxinus and Acer.
 Other recorded hosts include hackberry, oak, various members of the rose family, walnut and willow.
 The larvae hatch and are active in the spring.
 These insects are called fall cankerworms because the females emerge from the soil in November, mate and lay their eggs in clusters on hardwood trees.

 There are some natural enemies of this species.
 Many birds eat the caterpillars.
 The ground beetle, Calosoma frigidum also feeds on the caterpillars.
 The wasp, Telenomus alsophilae, parasitizes the eggs.
+The Aleiodes species Aleiodes gastritor is a parasitoid of this species' caterpillars.

 Economic importance

 The larvae, called loopers or inchworms, are considered a serious pest of many tree species because they can cause major defoliation in the new spring growth.
 If defoliation occurs two years in a row, the tree can die, especially if it has been stressed by drought.